Bli-AIk/Undertale-Changer-Template/PLAN.md

 # UCT Update Plan

-This document describes the long-term update plan for UCT.
+This document outlines the long-term update plan for UCT.

-Note that these update plans are not in any particular order and may change, be postponed, or abandoned.
+Please note that these update plans are not in any specific order and may change, be put on hold, or be abandoned.

-For the long-term update plan of UCT, please refer to [PLAN.md](PLAN.md), [PLAN_zh-CN.md](PLAN_zh-CN.md), or [PLAN_zh-TW.md](PLAN_zh-TW.md).
+For UCT's long-term update plan, please refer to [PLAN.md](PLAN.md), [PLAN_zh-CN.md](PLAN_zh-CN.md), or [PLAN_zh-TW.md](PLAN_zh-TW.md).

-For specific update content of UCT, please refer to [CHANGELOG.md](CHANGELOG.md), [CHANGELOG_zh-CN.md](CHANGELOG_zh-CN.md), or [CHANGELOG_zh-TW.md](CHANGELOG_zh-TW.md).
+For specific update details regarding UCT, please refer to [CHANGELOG.md](CHANGELOG.md), [CHANGELOG_zh-CN.md](CHANGELOG_zh-CN.md), or [CHANGELOG_zh-TW.md](CHANGELOG_zh-TW.md).

-The update plans/changelogs in Simplified Chinese are prioritized, while other languages will be translated using GPT upon **version number changes**.
+The update plans/change logs in Simplified Chinese will be prioritized, while updates in other languages will be translated using GPT at the time of **version number changes**.

+## Table of Contents

+[General](#General): Includes improvement plans for foundational/general features within templates.

+[OW Class](#OW Class): Includes plans for redoing various systems related to the Overworld scene.

+[Combat Class](#Combat Class): Includes expansion and restructuring plans for the combat system.

+[New Additions](#New Additions): Includes plans for new scenes and features.

+[Others](#Others): Includes plans that do not fall into the above four categories.

+[On Hold](#On Hold): Includes plans that were initially set but have been put on hold for various reasons.

 ## General
-### Refinement of Existing Systems
+### Existing System Refinement
-- [x] Refine BGM controller[^1]
+- [x] Refine BGM Controller[^1]
-- [ ] Store item data in ScriptableObject
+- [ ] Save item data to ScriptableObject

 ### UI Optimization and Refinement
-- [ ] Add pixel-perfect scaling and enlarging to 640x480[^2]
+- [ ] Add magnification to 640x480[^2]
-- [ ] Refine / UI Dr styled MENU interface and OW save interface
+- [ ] Refine / Dr style MENU interface and OW save interface
 - [ ] Refine settings interface
 - [ ] Redesign settings interface UI

 ### Performance Optimization
 - [x] Add DebugLogger script[^3]
-- [ ] Call language packs using coroutines instead of calling all at once
+- [ ] Use coroutines to call language packs instead of calling them all at once

-## OW
+## OW Class
 ### Event System
-- [ ] Redesign OW event system
+- [ ] Redo OW event system
-- [ ] Add Dr style chase system
+- [ ] Add Dr-style chase scene system

 ### Story System
-- [ ] Introduce [ink](https://github.com/inkle/ink) scripting language to the story system
+- [ ] Integrate [ink](https://github.com/inkle/ink) scripting language into the story system
-- [ ] Add proofreading scene for the story system[^4]
+- [ ] Add story system proofreading scene[^4]
 - [ ] Add OW story controller

 ### Data Storage
-- [ ] Store room data in ScriptableObject
+- [ ] Save room data to ScriptableObject

-## Combat
+## Combat Class
 ### Data Storage
-- [x] Store bullet data in ScriptableObject
+- [x] Save bullet data to ScriptableObject
-- [ ] Store round data in ScriptableObject
+- [ ] Save round data to ScriptableObject

-### Round System Redesign
+### Round System Redo
 - [ ] Visualize round system
 - [ ] Add path bullet generator

 ### Combat System Expansion
-- [ ] Add the ability to insert subtitles/dialogues during rounds
+- [ ] Add functionality for inserting subtitles/dialogue during rounds
-- [ ] Add multiple combats[^5]
+- [ ] Add multi-battle[^5]

-### Fixes and Optimization
+### Fixes and Optimizations
 - [x] Optimize 3D background
-- [x] Fix blue heart
+- [x] Fix blue core

-### Odd Frame
+### Irregular Frame
-- [ ] Fix odd frame
+- [ ] Fix irregular frame
-- [ ] Redesign collision system to accommodate odd frames
+- [ ] Redo collision system to accommodate irregular frame

-### Judgement and Collision
+### Judgment and Collision
-- [ ] Refine FIGHT related judgements
+- [ ] Refine FIGHT-related judgments
-- [ ] Add monster death judgement
+- [ ] Add monster death judgment
-- [ ] Complete seven player soul colors
+- [ ] Complete seven types of player soul colors

 ## New Additions
 ### Scene Expansion
-- [ ] Add multilingual expansion in naming scene
+- [ ] Add multilingual expansion in the naming scene
 - [ ] Add battle settlement scene
-- [ ] Add BGM broadcast scene
+- [ ] Add BGM broadcasting scene
-- [ ] Add production team list/thank you scene
+- [ ] Add credits/thanks scene
-- [ ] Add store scene
+- [ ] Add shop scene

 ### Rendering Expansion
 - [x] Add built-in projection frame
 - [x] Add 3D renderer

-### Function Expansion
+### Functionality Expansion
 - [ ] Add historical text system
 - [ ] Add storage system
 - [ ] Add CC subtitle system[^6]
 - [ ] Add achievement system
 - [ ] Add UI manager
-- [ ] Introduce online library

 ### Accessibility
 - [ ] Add narrator
 - [ ] Add colorblind filter

-## Other
+## Others
 ### Project Localization
-- [x] Merge Chinese and English branches, replacing comment texts via script
+- [x] Merge Chinese and English branches by replacing comment text with scripts

-### Cleaning and Maintenance
+### Cleanup and Maintenance
-- [x] Remove unnecessary original textures
+- [x] Remove redundant original textures

-### Tutorial
+### Tutorials
 - [ ] New wiki and video tutorials

+## On Hold
+- [ ] Add pixel-perfect post-processing
+- [ ] Introduce online library

 ---

-[^1]: Primarily will add features such as calculating beat counts.
+[^1]: Mainly will add features like calculating beats.
-[^2]: Will attempt to add two additional options in the settings to allow you to use pixel-perfect filters / enlarge to a larger resolution at 640x480 instead of directly using a larger resolution to save performance.
+[^2]: Will attempt to add an option in the settings to allow the game screen to be set to low resolution while magnifying the display resolution.
+This is more friendly for computers with lower performance.
-[^3]: This script will encapsulate all Unity's Debug related functions for calling, which are executed only within the editor.
+[^3]: This script will encapsulate all Unity's Debug-related functions to be called, which are only executed in the editor.
-[^4]: This scene will list all story content, consistent with in-game display, for quick proofreading.
+[^4]: This scene will list all story content, consistent with the display method in-game, for quick proofreading.
-[^5]: Allowing for multiple battles and several combats within the game.
+[^5]: This allows for multiple battles and several battles within the game.
-[^6]: Localization personnel can provide localized support in advance by releasing a CC subtitle preview version after translation is completed but not formally integrated.
+[^6]: Localization personnel can provide early localization support for players by releasing a preview version of CC subtitles during the translation phase before formal embedding.